 I started playing rock and roll as a kid at age 14 while growing up in a little log cabin in a hollow in the outskirts of Philadelphia.
-Then one day a few years later a friend from the neighborhood came by to play some, and instead of bringing his Fender Stratocaster as usual he brought his Guild D-35 acoustic.
+Then one day a few years later a friend from the neighborhood came by to play some music, and instead of bringing his Fender Stratocaster as usual, he brought his Guild D-35 acoustic.
 He said, “I want to show you some cool stuff I learned at the music store where I teach guitar,” and he proceeded to play “Black Mountain Rag.”
-Soon after I heard this I got out my acoustic guitar to accompany him, and I’ve been unplugged ever since.
+Soon after I heard this I got out my acoustic guitar to accompany him, and I’ve been playing mostly unplugged ever since.

-A couple of years later in 1974 while attending Penn State University in rural central Pennsylvania I saw an ad one day in a music store for a band looking for bass player to fill in on gigs when their regular bassist had another gig.
-The name of the band at that time was Mason-Dixon, and I became their alternate bass player.
+A couple of years later, while attending Penn State University in rural central Pennsylvania in 1974, I saw an ad one day in a music store for a band that was looking for bass player to fill in on gigs when their regular bassist had another commitment.
+The name of the band at that time was Mason-Dixon, and I soon became their alternate bass player.
 I played with them for a year or so before they changed names and went on the road.
-I stayed behind to finish school and have been playing bluegrass bass since that time.
+I stayed behind to finish school, and have been playing bluegrass bass since that time.

-Oh, Mason-Dixon went on to become known as Whetstone Run, and some of the members who went through the band after I played with them were Chris Jones, Lynn Morris, and Marshall Wilborn.
-Man, if I’d only known what was to come.
+Oh, Mason-Dixon went on to become known as Whetstone Run, and some of the members that went through the band after I played with them were Chris Jones, Lynn Morris, and Marshall Wilborn.
+Man, if I’d only known what was to come...

 Copyright © 2002 - 2010 California